Review: Now my favorite Vietnam. part 6 From Vietnam to Cambodia via the Mekong Delta

-In the end we landed on the shore, where most of our group from the us "fell off" (those that took Dwingeloo tour), and we boarded the minibus and went to Chau Doc, a border town in Vietnam and a gate to Cambodia.
+In the end we landed on the shore, where most of our group from the us "fell off" (those that took two-day trip), and we boarded the minibus and went to Chau Doc, a border town in Vietnam and a gate to Cambodia.

-While waiting for the send mikroautobusa, snack dish with a snake.
+While waiting the departure of the van, had a bite of the dish with the snake.
 The dish was very cheap, so tasteless.
 From the snake there was almost only skin.

 On the way we stopped at the temple on the mountain in the vicinity Caudata views across the border already on the ground in Cambodia.
 To climb the mountain to the temple had to walk and quite high.

 Then we were taken to their hotels (the hotel was already paid for the tour and was pretty good: very big room or even a balcony), and the second half of the day and night was at our disposal.
 We took advantage of this and walked around, Chugoku.